MaggieJiang7/trubotics/README.md

+# Driver Control Code
 This is code of a simple robot.
 It drives around.
+You can move its arm.
 POG